MateuszOtmianowski/PythonNotes/Notes.md

 - df.loc[['X1','X2']] selects columns x1 and x2 as a data frame;
 - cars.loc[['RU','MOR'],['country','drives_right']] selects rows RU i MOR, and columns 'country' and 'drives_right' from cars data frame;
 - print(cars.loc[:, ['X1']]) prints all rows and column X1 as a data frame, more columns can be specified alongside X1;
-- numpy can be used to filter values in columns, you must create boolean panas series to do it, ex. df[df['col1'>100]];
+- numpy can be used to filter values in columns, you must create boolean panadas series to do it, ex. df[df['col1'>100]];
 - cars[np.logical_and(cars['cars_per_cap']>100,cars['cars_per_cap']<500)];
 - looping through pandas data frame is done with "for lab, row in brics.iterrows():";
 - for lab, row in cars.iterrows():